 Feb 2017 - Oct 2020

 My main focus while I was a Data Scientist at Uplight (formerly Tendril) was measuring the impact of the Orchestrated Energy (OE) product.
-OE was an AI algorithm that operated on users’ smart thermostats to optimize their schedules.
-Users would enroll in OE via their energy utility, and the utility would determine the goal of the optimization - overall energy savings, shifting energy out of peak periods of the day, or minimizing energy use during extreme peak periods where the grid was at risk.
-The goal was that the program would learn the properties of individual houses and set the appropriate schedule without the users noticing a difference in their comfort.
+OE is an AI algorithm that operates on users’ smart thermostats to optimize their schedules.
+Users enroll in OE via their energy utility, and the utility determines the goal of the optimization - overall energy savings, shifting energy out of peak periods of the day, or minimizing energy use during extreme peak periods where the grid was at risk.
+The program learns the properties of individual houses and sets the appropriate schedule, ideally without the users noticing a difference in their comfort.
 My job was to measure both the impact on energy use and the impact on users.

 Utilities are highly regulated in most parts of the US, and these regulations require them to measure and report the impact of programs like this.
 Since OE was an unusual program for the evaluators, we worked closely with them to make sure they understood the nuances of the program and experimental design.